 PostNet was renamed SCMP.com Limited.

-Launched redesigned careers.scmp.com, the online career resource site in October.
+Launched the redesigned careers.scmp.com, the online career resource site in October.

 Ceased to be a Hang Seng Index constituent stock.